 - The Development Cooperation and Africa Division (DCAD) of the Department of Foreign Affairs (DFA) is responsible for the management of the Irish Government's programme of international development.
 Ireland's development cooperation and humanitarian assistance has been integral to our overall foreign policy for over 50 years. - Global Ireland: Ireland's Global Footprint to 2025 sets out a plan to double Ireland's worldwide scope and impact by 2025.
-It outlines Ireland's ambition to play a continued leadership role in creating a more equal, peaceful, and sustainable world. - A Better World, Ireland's Policy for International Development, was launched in 2019 with the overarching goal to reach those furthest behind first.
-Its publication marks the fulfilment of a core commitment within the Government's Global Ireland programme, which was launched in June 2018.
+It outlines Ireland's ambition to play a continued leadership role in creating a more equal, peaceful, and sustainable world. - The work that Irish Aid carries out in fighting global poverty and hunger and advancing human rights is integral to Ireland's policy for International Development, A Better World.
+The policy focuses on 4 key policy priorities, Reducing Humanitarian need, Climate Action, Strengthened Governance and Gender Equality.
+These priorities are framed by the SDGs and underpinned by a recognition of the needs of those furthest behind.

-Requirements for COALESCE Research Fund 2021:
+Requirements for COALESCE Research Fund 2024:

-- The Programme seeks to cultivate and to grow high-quality development research capacity both in Ireland and eligible partner countries3 in response to key societal challenges linked to one of the four policy priorities outlined in A Better World, Ireland's Policy for International Development.
+- The Programme seeks to cultivate and to grow high-quality development research capacity both in Ireland and eligible partner countries1 in response to key societal challenges linked to one of the four policy priorities outlined in A Better World, Ireland's Policy for International Development.
 It is designed to encourage interdisciplinary approaches for knowledge generation that will produce rigorous and influential evidence and learning, with a view to impacting at a societal level in partner countries, as part of the implementation of A Better World. - The Programme seeks to elicit proposals from senior researchers with a proven research track record in development in established Irish research institutions, leading consortia that must comprise of at least one research institution in an eligible partner country, working with at least one Irish research institution.
 Proposals must demonstrate how they will build research capacity in the partner countries; the consortium's collective capacity to address a key challenge linked to one or more of the SDGs; and the consortium's ability to generate new knowledge that contribute to at least one of the four policy priorities in A Better World.